oracle/terraform-provider-oci/website/docs/r/data_safe_masking_policy.html.markdown

 # oci_data_safe_masking_policy
 This resource provides the Masking Policy resource in Oracle Cloud Infrastructure Data Safe service.

-Creates a new masking policy and associates it with a sensitive data model or a target database.
+Creates a new masking policy and associates it with a sensitive data model or a reference target database.

 To use a sensitive data model as the source of masking columns, set the columnSource attribute to SENSITIVE_DATA_MODEL and provide the sensitiveDataModelId attribute.
 After creating a masking policy,